abhishekarya1/Hash-Define-myNotes/content/javascript/async.md

 // Microtasks

+// Promise executor (body) execution is async, but Promise handlers are ordered and not really async!!!

-// Promise handling is always async, as all promise actions pass through the internal "promise jobs" queue, also called "Microtask Queue" (V8 term).
+// All promise handlers pass through the internal "promise jobs" queue, also called "Microtask Queue" (V8 term).
 So then/catch/finally handlers are always called after the current code is finished.

 let promise = Promise.resolve()
 promise.then(() => alert("promise done!"))